mighau/weatherapp-aajii/README.md

 1. Uncomment everything in the `docker-compose.yaml` file.
 2. Make sure the accordingly marked parts in dockerfiles located `/frontend` and `/backend` are commented out.
-3. go to the root folder (the folder where the `docker-compose.yaml` file is located) and run the following:
+3. Go to the root folder (the folder where the `docker-compose.yaml` file is located) and run the following:

 ```
    $ docker-compose up -d